 Sir Apfelot - Apple knight with passion

-My little Apple life story: It's been a long time since I “touched” my first Mac.
-The first contact was back in the 80s, when we were allowed to use a school friend's computer and we passed the time shooting small pixels out of pixel lines in order to hit the enemy pixel castle.
-The game principle is still popular today (just think of Worms and similar games that are now generating millions in sales in the app store).
-At that time it was an Apple IIe that came with a breathtaking 64KB of RAM - a value that even simple Bluetooth keyboards should smile at today.
+My little Apple life story: It's been a long time since I "touched" my first Mac.
+The first contact was back in the 80s, when we were allowed to use Dad's computer at a school friend's house and we passed the time shooting small pixels out of pixel lines in order to hit the enemy pixel castle.
+The game principle is still popular today (just think of Worms and similar games that are now generating millions in sales in the App Store).
+At that time it was an Apple IIe, which came with a breathtaking 64KB RAM - a value that even simple Bluetooth keyboards might smile at today.

 The rise to the dice mac

 But I admit it: the Apple IIe could only inspire us with this simple game at the time.
 We didn't do anything more about it.
 If you've just passed the 10-year mark as a boy, there are more exciting things than programming.